Defense Evasion, Red Teaming

 Method 3 – procdump.exe (DLL method)

 ProcDump is a command-line utility whose primary purpose is monitoring an application for CPU spikes and generating crash dumps during a spike that an administrator or developer can use to determine the cause of the spike.
-This binary, developed by sysinternals team, can also be used to execute a DLL file by utilizing the ‘MiniDumpCallbackRoutine’ exported function.
-A valid ongoing process has to be provided as the memory dump of that process will be created while loading this DLL onto it.
+The sysinternals team developed this binary, which you can also use to execute a DLL file by utilizing the ‘MiniDumpCallbackRoutine’ exported function.
+You must provide a valid ongoing process as you will create the memory dump of that process while loading this DLL onto it.

 First, we need to create our DLL payload using msfvenom